Preparing for the Loss of a Parent

-“It was a source of pride for Walter to do the finances, so I let him,” says Polly.
+“It was a source of pride for Walter to do the finances, so I let him,” says Cummings.
 “But, when he died, I was not prepared.
 I didn’t know where to start.
-Instead of flailing around, I should have talked ahead of time to his accountant, financial advisor, and bank.
+Instead of flailing around, I should have talked ahead of time to his accountant, bank and financial advisor.
 It made the loss even worse.”

 There’s another reason, too: experts believe that if you address the impending loss of a spouse due to a terminal illness, or a parent’s aging, you are likely to fare better — and in the process, may give the person you love peace of mind.

-“We prepare more for a vacation than we do for loss and death,” says Shelley Whizin, a certified death midwife who spoke in September 2014 on the topic at a Motion Picture & Television Fund women’s conference in Los Angeles.
+“We prepare more for a vacation than we do for death and loss,” says Shelley Whizin, a certified death midwife who recently spoke on the topic at a Motion Picture and Television Fund women’s conference in Los Angeles.

-Laurel Lewis, a nurse and end-of-life expert also on the program, believes “loss can be complicated.
-It’s not just physical separation, but also emotional and spiritual.
-Usually there’s a financial component.
-You are vulnerable, confused, scared and forced to make big life decisions in an altered state.”
+Laurel Lewis, a nurse and end-of-life expert also on the program, says that “loss can be complicated.
+It’s not just a physical separation, but also emotional and spiritual.
+Usually, there’s a financial component.
+You are confused, scared, vulnerable and forced to make big life decisions in an altered state.”

 On the other hand, Lewis notes, “If you tie things up before the loss, you can live your life more fully and the grieving process may be shorter than if you were in denial.”

-When a loss isn’t predicted (i.e. in a tragic accident) but is inevitable and dreaded, it is sometimes called “anticipatory grief.”
-Like the grief you experience after a death, you may feel depression, anger, guilt, fear, sadness and denial.
+When a loss isn’t predicted but is dreaded and inevitable, it is sometimes called “anticipatory grief.”
+Like the grief you experience after a death, you may feel anger, denial, depression, fear, guilt and sadness.
 The “good” part about it is that there’s time to do and say the things you want.
-You can plan, and you should.

 Here are some ways to prepare:

-1. Conserve your energy.
-Rather than be barraged by phone calls and emails from friends and family seeking an update, communicate just one time.
-It could be a conference call, or a website like CaringBridge.
+Rather than be barraged by calls and emails from family and friends seeking an update, communicate just one time.
+It could be a conference call or a website like CaringBridge.
 Another site, Lotsa Helping Hands, lets caregivers post the help they need and others sign up for duties.
 You might also want to create a family website and divvy up jobs.
-One sibling can make sure all documents are in order and have a master list of passwords, while another can research funeral arrangements.
+One sibling can make sure all documents are in order and have a master list of passwords, while another can research funeral arrangements, for instance.

-3. Seize the opportunity!
 You want to feel that you have done everything you can for your loved one and for yourself.
-Do you need to say “thank you,” “I forgive you,” “I’m sorry,” or “I love you?”
+Do you need to say “thank you,” “I forgive you,” “I’m sorry,” or “I love you” to a parent?

-Have you been in a situation with a loved one who was ill or at the end of life?
-What do you wish you had done or known in preparing for your loss?
-Share your thoughts in the comments below.
+Have you been through this experience or are you going through it currently?
+What do you wish you had done or known while preparing for the loss of a parent?
+We’d like to hear your stories in the comments below.